xavier-tobin/PatternAnnotatedString/README.md

     )
     ```

-2. Use `String.annotatedWith(patternAnnotation/s)` to get an AnnotatedString:
+2. Use `String.annotatedWith(patternAnnotation/s)` in a Composable to get an AnnotatedString:
     ```kotlin
     val annotatedString = "I love _italic_ text!".annotatedWith(italicsMarkdown)
     ```